LinqLover/symbolic-execution-survey/notes/SYMBEX.md

   - for **unsolvable constraint sets:**

-    - classical symbex needs to drop execution paths
+    - traditional symbex needs to drop execution paths

       - (in theory, could also produce impossible execution paths)